Meet the team

 Director of Charities

-Sarah Naismith, has over 16 years of Third Sector experience across local, regional, and national charities.
-Sarah is Director of Charities at Manchester University NHS Foundation Trust Charity (MFT Charity), responsible for the development and delivery of a complex and integrated fundraising strategy for 9 individual hospitals, achieving ambitious financial targets in excess of £6m pa.
+Sarah Naismith, has over 20 years of Third Sector experience across local, regional, and national charities.
+Sarah is Director of Charities at Manchester University NHS Foundation Trust Charity (MFT Charity), responsible for the development and delivery of a complex and integrated fundraising strategy for 9 individual hospitals, achieving ambitious targets and aligning those with NHS Corporate strategy.

 Previously Sarah worked as a National Corporate Partnership Executive at Cancer Research Campaign, later Cancer Research UK, where she developed and managed high profile partnerships ensuring successful and measurable results for the Charity.
 Amongst her clients were Tesco, Nivea, and Kellogg’s.
-In recent years Sarah has successfully rebranded Royal Manchester Children’s Hospital and developed individual charity brands for five other specialist hospitals within the Central Manchester Trust.
+In recent years Sarah has successfully rebranded Royal Manchester Children’s Hospital positioning it a once of the leading Charity brands in the North West, and developed individual charity brands for 9 hospitals within the Manchester Foundation NHS Trust.
+In 2019 MFT Charity won the National Charity of the Year Award presented by the Institute of Fundraising.

 Charity Operations Director